Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Titania synthesis in flames

 \section{Titania synthesis in flames}

-In order to demonstrate the importance of a conservative formulation, the synthesis of titania nanoparticles is considered here as a case illustration.
-Any other kinds of fine particles that can be produced in flames could be addressed.
-As the main purpose of this article is to demonstrate the importance of conservation of mass and energy, the nucleation kinetics is simplified to a one-step nucleation model, which is such that nucleation is a complete and fast reaction.
-Such a model represents well the rapidity of the nucleation process, without fine details on the actually followed nucleation pathways.
+In order to demonstrate the importance of the conservative formulation, the synthesis of titania (TiO$_{2}$) nanoparticles is considered here as a case illustration.
+Any other kinds of fine particles that can be produced in flames could be addressed, yet titania particles present a relatively high conversion yield so it is natural to consider this type of particles.
+For the present purpose, the nucleation kinetics is well described by a one-step nucleation model, which is such that nucleation is a complete and fast reaction.
+Such a model represents well the rapidity of the nucleation process, without fine details on the real nucleation pathways.

-Physical processes involved -- nucleation, coagulation, and surface growth -- are described in this section.
+Physical processes involved -- i.e. nucleation, coagulation, and surface growth -- are described in this section.
 No sintering is considered since the shape of the nanoparticles produced is not relevant for the purpose of the present study.
-The source term $\dot{Q}_{i}$ (in s$^{-1}$) in Equation \eqref{eq:OneMixtDiscParticleCons} thus reads:
+The source term in Eq. \eqref{eq:OneMixtDiscParticleCons} thus reads: